 2.1 Related work

 Monitoring critical fasteners is an issue which several companies are trying to address.
-For example, [3] is a company that produces smart bolts with a built in visual tension indicator.
+For example, [3] is a company that produces smart bolts with a built-in visual tension indicator.
 This product measures tension on the bolt and displays the result via a shade of red led mounted on the top of the bolt.
 Although this is an innovative product, it is not suitable for a coordinated sensing as it would be difficult to interface it into an existing closed loop control system.
 In [4] General Motors employed smart bolts with a combination of small memory and RFID heads.
 These bolts are mounted on the engine blocks.
 As the engine passes through the assembly line, data is read and written to the RFID tag by the machines.
-This data is used at subsequent stages to verify if correct operation were done at the previous stage of assembly.
+This data is used at subsequent stages to verify if correct operations were done at the previous stage of assembly.
 Here the concern was so much into storing state information during the engine assembly rather than monitoring the health of the bolt itself.
 To the best of our knowledge we have not come across any other publication or product that monitors different properties of bolts in real time and relays gathered data to a central controller.

 In terms of characterization of TEGs to find the maximum power, Gao et al. [5] propose an additional numerical analysis to improve the estimation of maximum power by measuring the open circuit voltage and short circuit current.
 A noninvasive thermal resistance estimation of TEGs is also presented in [6].
 The possibility of powering a network of wireless sensors using a combination of TEGs and DC-DC boosters is explored in [10].
 In this work the DC-DC booster efficiency was roughly approximated between 10-50% and the sensor module with an on-board ZigBee radio was operating with a 10% duty cycle.
 In [7] and [8] an interesting application of powering gas sensors in a server farm using heat generated from the servers in the data center is proposed.
 The experiments include the analysis of performance of a combination of two TEGs as generators and two server boards running benchmark applications as source of thermal energy.
 The system was functioning with a duty cycle of 0.0027%.
 An application on [9] demonstrates the use of TEGs to power sensors used in body area networks for assisting healthy aging.
 The TEGs were powered from body heat.
-The application scavenges 520 µW of energy at 15° C. The system operated with a 0.4% duty cycle.
+The application scavenges 520 µW of energy at 15° C. The system operates with a 0.4% duty cycle.
 On [10] TEGs are used as a power source to monitor deep sea pipelines.
 The TEG was generating energy from the temperature difference between the pipe and the water.
 The collected temperature and motion data of the pipe was relayed using optical wireless communication.
-In a different approach [11] presents a model to predict the harvested energy using TEGs and photovoltaics based on factors such as light intensity, temperature gradient, human activity.
+In a different approach [11] presents a model to predict the harvested energy using TEGs and photovoltaics based on parameters such as light intensity, temperature gradient, human activity.
 This model can be adapted to perform theoretical analysis prior to performing any experiment on TEGs.

-2.2 Our Method and Approach
+2.2 Method and Approach

 2.2.1 Characterization of TEGs